 - 🤝 1.1%, 200 kg4 Commit to buying less stuff, and less new stuff.
 Reduce Amazon shipping emissions by using Amazon Day and have all of your stuff delivered once every week (or better yet, walk or bike to your neighborhood stores and help support your local economy).
 More suggestions

-Even with all of the steps above, until all industry goes carbon-neutral, we’ll continue indirectly emitting carbon through the goods we buy, the infrastructure we use (cement directly emits carbon dioxide when poured, in addition to the carbon emitted through other parts of the process like transportation), and the food we eat.
-While it’s always preferable to avoid emitting greenhouse gases in the first place, our next best option is to offset our remaining footprint.
+Even with all of the steps above, until all industry goes carbon-neutral, we’ll continue indirectly emitting carbon through the goods we buy, the infrastructure we use, and the food we eat.
+While it’s always preferable to avoid emitting greenhouse gases in the first place, it’s also important to support the growing negative emissions market to remove as much of your footprint as possible.

 While we each individually need to take action, the real power comes from many people doing the same: using the power of their vote to ensure that climate is a priority for our elected officials, showing demand for new zero-emissions products and helping them scale, and reducing our emissions today and in the future.
 By publicly talking about what you’re doing and why, you’ll be able to inspire others to do the same or similar, which is that this is really all about.
 None of us are going to solve the climate crisis on our own.